sperry304/sfpa_ratings/05_info_faq.md

 the system is explicitly centered at 500.
-Second, the scaling factor in the exponential denominator results in rating comparisons having a consistent meaning: no matter how high or low a player is ranked, an advantage of 100 rating points means they have 2-to-1 odds to win a game, regardless of whether the matchup in question is 200 vs. 300 or 600 vs. 700.
+Second, the scaling factor in the exponential denominator results in rating comparisons having a consistent meaning: no matter how high or low a player is ranked, an advantage of 100 points means that player has 2-to-1 odds to win a game, regardless of whether the matchup in question is 200 vs. 300 or 600 vs. 700.
 These differences are multiplicative, meaning that a 200-point advantage predicts 4-to-1 odds, a 300-point advantage 8-to-1, and so on.
 This has the follow-on effect of reducing rightward skew in the data and providing a natural limit to players’ ratings.

 Other considerations included: